run2bizdocs/developers/en-us/docs/webservice/webservices-esp.md

     request - request information from the CtRequest class, containing: numberOrigin - the request number on the source system.
 Required when the number attribute is not entered. description - description of the incident or request (optional). userID - applicant's user ID (required).
-It will be included if it does not exist in the CITSmart database and the synchronize attribute is equal to true. number - request number in CITSmart (required). contact - data of the applicant.
-Required when the requestor does not exist in CITSmart and the synchronize attribute is equal to true). name - applicant name (required).
+It will be included if it does not exist in the 4biz database and the synchronize attribute is equal to true. number - request number in 4biz (required). contact - data of the applicant.
+Required when the requestor does not exist in 4biz and the synchronize attribute is equal to true). name - applicant name (required).
             phoneNumber - applicant's phone number (required).
             e-mail - applicant's e-mail (required)).
     ​    service - service data (optional).
             code - service code.
 Optional, if service name is given). name - service Name.
-Required when the service does not exist in CITSmart and the synchronize attribute is true. category -category of service.
-Required when the service does not exist in CITSmart and the synchronize attribute is true.
+Required when the service does not exist in 4biz and the synchronize attribute is true. category -category of service.
+Required when the service does not exist in 4biz and the synchronize attribute is true.
                 Code - category code.
                 Name - category name.
          Urgency - urgency of the request (optional).
 Possible values: H = High, M = Average, L = Low.
-If not informed, the urgency will be calculated from the CITSmart service catalog parameters.
+If not informed, the urgency will be calculated from the 4biz service catalog parameters.
          Impact of request (optional).
 Possible values: H = High, M = Medium, L = Low.
-If not informed, the impact will be calculated from the CITSmart service catalog parameters.
+If not informed, the impact will be calculated from the 4biz service catalog parameters.
     ```

     ```tab="Output Attributes"